Children who can’t live with their families, find a new home in an SOS family (photo: SOS archives)

 In Venezuela we support families who are at risk of breaking down and give loving homes to children who have lost parental care.

-The SOS Family Strengthening Programmes started in 2002.
+Family strengthening: The SOS Family Strengthening Programmes started in 2002.
 We work directly with communities to empower them to protect and care for their children.
-Collaborating with local agencies and authorities, each family strengthening programme provides different services which can include day care for young children, training so that parents can set up small businesses, and workshops on child protection and health care.
+Collaborating with local agencies and organisations, each family strengthening programme provides different services which can include day care for young children, training so that parents can set up small businesses, and workshops on child protection and health care.

-Children who have lost parental care can find a home in SOS families in SOS Children’s Villages Ciudad Ojeda, La Cañada and Maracay.
-Brothers and sisters grow up together and are cared for by an SOS mother, who ensures that they receive the support they need.
-Children go to local schools and take part in neighbourhood activities which ensures that they are well integrated into the community.
+Care in families: Children who have lost parental care can find a home in SOS families in SOS Children’s Villages Ciudad Ojeda, La Cañada and Maracay.
+Brothers and sisters grow up together and given the support, they need to thrive.
+In recent times, we have tried to keep life as normal as possible for children, young people and vulnerable families.
+Whenever it is feasible, children continue to go to local schools and take part in neighbourhood activities which ensures that they are well integrated into the community.
+If children cannot attend school, then we provide them with educational activities in their homes.
+We have taken measures to ensure the safety and well-being of the children and their carers.